'People are always rude to restaurant workers, but this far exceeds anything I've seen in my 20 years,' the restaurant co-owner said.

 Fed up, the Castellanos posted a sign outside their restaurant making their expectations clear: “If you cannot be kind, you cannot dine!”
 The new mantra joins Apt’s tone-setting motto of “Come as strangers, leave as friends."

 "I think we just need to remind people that we are all doing the best we can with the resources that are available to us right now," said Dale J. Venturini, the president and chief executive of the Rhode Island Hospitality Association.
 "I think it's pent-up demand.
 People do not have the same patience that they may have had in the past, and I'm hoping that's going to change."
 The association, which represents some 900 restaurants and hotels, recently released a "Please Be Kind" toolkit, "to gently remind your clients and customers to be patient and kind with your employees."
 It includes signs that restaurants can post asking for customers' understanding and a poster with links to mental health resources for hospitality workers.

 Meanwhile, Felt Castellano revealed that since their "day of kindness," many of her customers and other businesses have expressed solidarity with her restaurant and its employees.
-While one regular customer dropped off a gift card for the staff to use at a local ice cream shop, a parasail and Jet Ski shop in the next town offered a day of fun on them.
+While one regular customer dropped off a gift card for the staff to use at a local ice cream shop, a parasail and Jet Ski shop in the next town offered a day of fun to them.
 "A lot of people," she said, "have been like, 'Thanks for saying what we've all been wanting to say.'"